What is customer onboarding?

 eCommerce merchants must work with financial institutions to reduce the risk of credit card fraud for their customers and their businesses.

-Outside of online transactions, when we look at the application processes for financial products, and an address remains the single most important identifier of an individual.
+Outside of online transactions, when we look at the application processes for financial products, an address remains the single most important identifier of an individual.
 When they are applying for any financial product, it is crucial to get this information correct first time.
 A comprehensive fraud reduction system must always include using an Address Verification Service.

 How do finance businesses work with retailers to manage fraud?